Bowel surgery

 Keyhole and open bowel surgery

-- In keyhole surgery, your surgeon will insert instruments and a tube-like telescopic camera through small cuts in your tummy (abdomen).
+- In keyhole bowel surgery, your surgeon will insert instruments and a tube-like telescopic camera through small cuts in your tummy (abdomen).
 They then remove a section of bowel through a larger cut.
 Images from the camera are shown on a monitor so your surgeon can see what they’re doing.

-- In open surgery, your surgeon will make a single, large cut into your tummy to reach your bowel and remove the affected section.
+- In open bowel surgery, your surgeon will make a single, large cut into your tummy to reach your bowel and remove the affected section.

 People often (but not always) recover more quickly from keyhole surgery, don’t have to stay in hospital for so long and may have less pain afterwards.
 Not everyone can have keyhole surgery though – ask your surgeon if it’s an option for you.
-Sometimes your surgeon will need to switch from keyhole to open surgery during the operation.
+Sometimes your surgeon will need to switch from keyhole to open bowel surgery during the operation.
 They’ll talk to you about the possibility of this happening and what it will mean, before your surgery.

 Robotic surgery